Highland cow plush toy seated next to a moss stitch baby blanket with a soft white border and striped pastel rows on a white quilted bed.

 A fluffy highland cow stuffed animal sits next to a finished moss stitch crochet baby blanket with pastel stripes and white edging on a cozy bed.

-How do I make the blanket larger or smaller?
+Can I make this blanket larger or smaller?

-Adjust the starting chain (use any even number) to change the width, and simply repeat rows to increase the length.
+Absolutely.
+You can adjust the starting chain to change the width or add more rows to change the length.

 Let’s connect!